 We next present several examples of renewal properties that are not safety properties, as well as some examples of non-renewal properties.
-By the theorems in Sections 3.2 and 4.2, the non-safety renewal properties are effectively ${\pm}$ enforceable by edit automata but not by truncation automata.
-Moreover, the proof of Theorem 3 in Appendix A shows how to construct an edit automaton to enforce any of the renewal properties described in this subsection.
+By the theorems in Sections 3.2 and 4.2, the non-safety renewal properties are effectively= enforceable by edit automata but not by truncation automata.
+Moreover, the proof of Theorem 3 in our companion technical report [21] shows how to construct an edit automaton to enforce any of the renewal properties described in this subsection.

-Renewal properties Suppose we wish to constrain the behavior of a graphics program to window-configuration and window-display actions on a system with many possible actions.
-Moreover, we want to place an ordering constraint on the graphics software: a window is configured using any number of actions and then displayed before another window is configured and displayed.
-This process may repeat indefinitely, so we might write the requisite property P more specifically as $(a_1^; a_2)^{\infty}$, where a_1 ranges over all actions that configure windows, a_2 over actions that display configured windows, and a_3 over actions unrelated to configuring or displaying windows.
-As noted by Alpern and Schneider [AS85], this sort of \hat{P} might be expressed with the (strong) until operator in temporal logic [Pnu77]; event a_1 occurs until event a_2 .
-This \hat{P} is not a safety property because a finite sequence of only a_1 events disobeys \hat{P} but can be extended (by appending a_2) to obey \hat{P} .
+Renewal properties.
+Suppose we wish to constrain a user's interaction with a computer system.
+A user may first obtain credentials (e.g., a Kerberos ticket) and then log in.
+If he has obtained no credentials then executing a log-in action causes him to be logged in as a guest.
+At no time, however, can the user log in as "root."
+The process of logging in to the system may repeat indefinitely, so we might write the requisite property \hat{P} more specifically as $(a_1^; a_2)^{\infty}$, where a_1 ranges over all actions for obtaining credentials, a_2 over actions for logging in, and a_3 over actions for logging in as root.3 This \hat{P} is not a safety property because a finite sequence of only a_1 events disobeys \hat{P} but can be extended (by appending a_2) to obey \hat{P} .
 Our \hat{P} is also not a liveness property because there are finite executions that cannot be extended to satisfy \hat{P} , such as the sequence containing only a_3 .
 However, this non-safety, non-liveness property is a renewal property because infinite-length executions are valid if and only if they contain infinitely many (valid) prefixes of the form $(a_1^; a_2)^$.